 On this page

-Leigh Creek Energy has proposed to construct and operate an in-situ gasification demonstration plant at Leigh Creek, within the old mine site.
-This proposed demonstration plant will involve the establishment of a single gasifier chamber and associated above-ground infrastructure to produce synthesis gas (commonly referred to as syngas) for a short period of time (approximately 2-3 months), to test the syngas composition and process performance to enable consideration of potential commerciality.
+Leigh Creek Energy proposed to construct and operate an in-situ gasification demonstration plant at Leigh Creek, within the old mine site.
+This demonstration plant involved the establishment of a single gasifier chamber and associated above-ground infrastructure to produce synthesis gas (commonly referred to as syngas) for a short period of time, to test the syngas composition and process performance to enable consideration of potential commerciality.

 For further information on the ISG process please see our Frequently Asked Questions Brochure on Underground Coal Gasification.